Accessibility links

 Loss and Damage in Vulnerable Countries Initiative

-The overall strategic vision of the Initiative is to frame the debate of loss and damage to alter the way in which decision makers and stakeholders perceive problems and solutions related to climate change.
-This paradigm shift will help build momentum for the international mitigation and adaptation response towards 2015 when it is hoped that a legally binding agreement will be reached.
-The activities of the UNFCCC Work Programme on Loss and Damage will also be a significant guiding element for the work of the consortium.
+The overall strategic vision of the Initiative was to frame the debate of loss and damage to alter the way in which decision makers and stakeholders perceive problems and solutions related to climate change.
+This paradigm shift has helped to build momentum for the international mitigation and adaptation response towards 2015 when a legally binding agreement was reached.
+The activities of the UNFCCC Work Programme on Loss and Damage was also a significant guiding element for the work of the consortium.

 The Loss and Damage in Vulnerable Countries Initiative is based on a three stage approach: